ankit-sharma90/textRPG/README.md

 - Keyboard shortcuts displayed directly on action buttons
 - Dark fantasy theme with appropriate color scheme
 - Responsive design for different screen sizes
+- Improved battle UI with battle log positioned between enemy and player sections
+- Limited battle log to show only the latest 2 messages for better readability

 ## How to Run